bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  7
 ```

-The animation below should cause the ball to bounce once while moving to
+<p>The animation below should cause the ball to bounce once while moving to
-the left, however only when hovering over the stage.
+the left, however only when hovering over the stage.</p>

 <h4>HTML</h4>